 Campus Address and Phone

-The Ferguson College of Agriculture is the academic unit of the Division of Agricultural Sciences and Natural Resources, and offers outstanding undergraduate and graduate programs that are recognized at the state, regional, national and international levels.
-In collaboration with the OSU Extension and OSU Ag Research, the Ferguson College of Agriculture faculty provide great breadth and exceptional quality in teaching, advising, research, extension and service.
+The Ferguson College of Agriculture is the academic unit of the Division of Agricultural Sciences and Natural Resources and offers outstanding undergraduate and graduate programs that are recognized at the state, regional, national and international levels.
+In collaboration with the OSU Extension and OSU Ag Research, the Ferguson College of Agriculture faculty provides great breadth and exceptional quality in teaching, advising, research, extension, and service.

 Students in our college have a broad set of non-agricultural and traditional agricultural experiences.
 They come from urban cities and rural communities.
 Our students may be first-generation, legacy, in-state, out-of-state or international students.
 This diversity of perspective and background adds strength to the college experience for all students.